 8. What is the regression equation for predicting the (natural) logarithm of per capita GNI (y) from birth rate (x)?
-Interpret your results.
+Can you try interpreting the results?

 The last two questions can be done easily in R but I want you to do them by hand.